Richard Wood (molecular biologist)

 The NER DNA repair pathway is a complex mechanism that cells use to repair DNA damage caused by ultraviolet sun exposure.
 The pathway is essential to life, and children born with mutations in genes coding for NER proteins develop xeroderma pigmentosum or XP.
 XP patients cannot repair DNA mutations, particularly pyrimidine dimers, caused by UV and must be continuously protected from sunlight to prevent fatal skin scarring and cancers.
 By the 1980s, scientists (notably Aziz Sancar) had uncovered how NER works in bacteria but this pathway remained poorly understood in mammalian cells.

 Wood's first breakthrough came in 1988, after he moved to England to work at the Imperial Cancer Research Fund with Tomas Lindahl (Lindahl, Sancar and Paul Modrich later would receive the 2015 Nobel Prize in Chemistry for their contributions to DNA repair).
 Working in Lindahl's lab, Wood developed a way to perform NER on DNA in a test tube using crude cell-free extracts from tissues.
 By performing this test on extracts derived from blood cells of children with XP, Wood could begin deciphering which different proteins are involved in the NER process.
-Extracts from children with group A XP, for example, could be “complemented” to resume DNA repair by adding extracts from children with group C XP (who have a normal group A protein but a non-functional group C protein).
+Extracts from group A XP cells, for example, could be “complemented” to resume DNA repair by adding cellular extracts obtained from group C XP patients (who have a normal group A protein but a non-functional group C protein).